Contriibia

 Reflection

-Demonstrated how to turn challenges into opportunities: although our user research didn’t fully validate the CEO’s initial vision, we used those insights to reframe the problem, brainstorm with them, and identify features that would provide real value to users.
+How to turn challenges into opportunities: when user research didn’t fully validate the CEO’s initial vision, we used the insights to reframe the problem, brainstorm collaboratively, and identify features that delivered real value to users.